-52 INTEREST EXPENSES OVERSEAS
+53 INTEREST EXPENSES OVERSEAS

 Show at Q the amount of interest paid on money borrowed from overseas sources.
-Also include this amount at Expenses, Total interest expenses item 5.
+Also include this amount at Expenses, I Total interest expenses item 5.

 An amount of tax - withholding tax - is generally withheld from interest paid or payable to non-residents, and from interest derived by a resident through an overseas branch.
 You must remit these amounts to the Tax Office.
 You cannot claim a deduction unless you have remitted any withholding tax to the Commissioner.
+If you have withheld amounts from payments to non-residents, you may need to lodge a PAYG withholding from interest, dividend and royalty payments paid to non-residents - annual report by 31 October 2009.
+For more information, phone the Business Infoline.

-53 ROYALTY EXPENSES OVERSEAS
+54 ROYALTY EXPENSES OVERSEAS